Cheyenne Brando: Aftermath and final years

 In the years following Drollet's death and her half-brother Christian's arrest, Cheyenne's mental health steadily declined.
 She repeatedly entered drug rehabilitation facilities and psychiatric hospitals.
 Cheyenne also publicly accused her father of molesting her and accused him of being an accomplice in Drollet's death; Marlon Brando denied both accusations.
-Cheyenne retracted her statement of Marlon Brando being an accomplice to Drollet's murder, “However, I must tell you that I retracted my accusation of complicity that I made at the moment of Dag's death because I was traumatized".
-Her mental state was the cause of various conflicting testimonies and accusations, which meant her competency as a witness in court was highly questioned.
+Cheyenne retracted her statement of Marlon Brando being an accomplice to Drollet's murder, "However, I must tell you that I retracted my accusation of complicity that I made at the moment of Dag's death because I was traumatized".
+Her mental state was the cause of various conflicting testimonies and accusations, which meant her competency as a witness in court was highly questionable.

-Cheyenne was later formally diagnosed with schizophrenia, became isolated from her former friends, and ultimately lost custody of her son, Tuki, to her mother, who raised him in Tahiti.
-As an adult, Tuki Brando entered medical school and, like his mother, became a model.
+Cheyenne was later formally diagnosed with schizophrenia, became isolated from her former friends, and ultimately lost custody of her son Tuki to her mother, who raised him in Tahiti.
+As an adult, Tuki Brando entered medical school and like his mother became a model.

 Death

-On 16 April 1995, Brando hung herself at her mother's house in Puna'auia, Tahiti.
+On 16 April 1995, Brando hanged herself at her mother's house in Puna'auia, Tahiti.
 Neither her father nor her half-brother Christian attended her funeral in Tahiti.
-She was buried in the Roman Catholic Uranie Cemetery in Papeete in the family crypt of Dag Drollet's family.
+She is buried in the Roman Catholic Uranie Cemetery in Papeete in the family crypt of Dag Drollet's family.